-To transcribe an audio or video file that is open in the Details View, for example the Helen file, again you first need to select 'Click to Edit'.
-When you do this you will notice that a new row appears underneath the transcript that has already been created (or beneath the waveform image of the audio file audio file if no transcribing has previously been done, which will be the case for new audio files you have imported).
-The default is for the transcript to only have two columns of information, Timespan and Content, but if you wish to add more (for example a Notes column) go to: File > Project Properties (under the 'Project Information' heading) Then in the 'Project Properties' dialog box that opens:
+To transcribe an audio or video file yourself in NVivo, first open it in the Details View (e.g. the Helen file) then tick the 'Edit' box.
+When you do this, you will notice that a new row appears underneath the waveform image of the audio file.
+The default is for the transcript to only have two columns of information, Timespan and Content, but if you wish to add more (for example a Notes column) go to: File > Project Properties (under the 'Project Information' heading)

+Then in the 'Project Properties' dialog box that opens:

 - 1. Select the 'Audio/Video' tab - 2.
-Select either the 'Audio' or 'Video' tab under the 'Custom Transcript Fields' heading, as appropriate - 3.
+Select as appropriate either the 'Audio' or 'Video' tab under the 'Custom Transcript Fields' heading - 3.
 Select the 'New' button (note you can also remove a column you have created by selecting it and pressing the 'Remove' button) - 4.
 Type in the name of your new column (e.g. Notes) - 5.
 Select 'Apply' to apply the change while keeping the dialog box open, or 'OK' to apply the change and close the dialog box

-Once you are happy with the columns for your transcript there are two ways you can transcribe the file; you can choose between these in the 'Playback' group found in the 'Edit' (and 'Audio') tab that will have appeared on the ribbon at the top of the screen (see below).
+Once you are happy with the columns for your transcript there are two ways you can transcribe the file.
 The first, default, option is using the 'Normal' Play Mode.
 Transcribing in this way requires you to enter the timespans for your transcript manually, and you can begin a new row whenever you like (typically when there is a change of speaker).
 The second option is using the 'Transcribe' Play Mode.
 Transcribing in this way means the timespans will be entered for you automatically, with timespans beginning and ending when you press play and stop respectively (note that pausing means you continue with the current timespan).
+You can switch between Normal and Transcribe modes by selecting the icons in the Edit tab as shown below.

-Whichever way you transcribe, note that you can alter the speed of the audio or video file by selecting the 'Play Speed' icon also found in the 'Playback' group in the 'Media' tab.
+Whichever way you transcribe, note that you can alter the speed of the audio or video file by selecting the 'Play Speed' icon also found in the Edit tab.